|

 On

-can include observations, mentoring, supervision, and coaching.
-These
+service can include observations, mentoring, supervision, and coaching.

-visits can help with specific challenges facing a program or offer more
+These visits can help with specific challenges facing a program or

 (return to topic menu)